PRIA Overview and History

 - IT enhancements.

-The Preliminary Technical Screen allows the Agency to identify deficiencies early in the application process and allows the applicant a 10-day period to correct these deficiencies at the front end of the review process.
+The Preliminary Technical Screen allowed the Agency to identify deficiencies early in the application process and allows the applicant a 10-day period to correct these deficiencies at the front end of the review process.

 - A 45-Day technical deficiency screen time frame for actions with decision review timeline of 6 months or less.